kmcmahon4/cpuscheduler/cpu/README.md

 -If you are in RR:
 -Press Y or N if you would like to consider arrival times -if N, all arrival times will be initialized to 0.
-If Y, you will be asked to input them manually -Press Y or N if you would like randomized burst times
-- If N, you will be asked to manually input them -Enter a time quantum
+If Y, you will be asked to input them manually -Enter a time quantum

 -Press 9 to exit the program after execution